 Dubai Tourism had announced that its hotel inventory is set to increase by 11% in the coming two years and 132,000 rooms are expected to be operational in the Emirate by the end of 2019.
 With more and more tourists flying in, Dubai entering the list of top 10 destinations to visit and the government focusing on the hospitality industry more than ever, even restaurants are not far behind in the space and are growing at a tremendous pace.

-Dubai has close to 260 people per restaurant only, not due to the dearth of people visiting the emirate but because of the increase in the number of restaurants.
+Dubai has close to 260 people per restaurant only, not due to the shortage of people visiting the emirate but because of the increase in the number of restaurants.
 In such a dynamic space, you may be wondering what the key trends which are driving the growth of the hospitality industry in the emirate are.
 Here we have for you a list of top 10 hospitality trends from different segments which according to us are driving the growth of the industry in Dubai.

-Top Ten Trends In Hospitality Industry In Dubai
+Top Trends In Hospitality Industry In Dubai

 Be they social, economic or technological, changing attitudes and perceptions create trends which guide an industry.
 Same is the case with the Hospitality Industry in Dubai.
 Various socio-cultural, economic and technological trends are together reshaping the industry.

 Social trends include a shift in the perception of people due to lifestyle changes caused by interaction with various human ideas, like globalization.
 Top Social Trends driving the hospitality industry in Dubai this 2018 are:

 1. Health Food

 The world has been going the healthy route, and the middle east is no exception.
 The 2018 Gulfood Global Outlook Report Health and Wellness Trends cites an increase in demand for organic products, healthy food, label scrutiny, and environment-friendly food.
 Health and wellness are also expected to grow at 7% in the Middle East and North Africa as opposed to 3% globally in the next five years.

 2. Home Grown Concepts